selwr/sequel/README.md

 Note that all dependent libraries above, as well as pyinstaller, must be installed prior to compilation.

-NB: If an executable file is compiled on/for a Windows system, all files & folders (the archive itself, Archysis and the font & glossary files) must be on the C: drive.

-## Running the program
+## Running Archysis
-When run, the program will have a short boot-up before asking for the (case-sensitive) directory of the archive.
+When run, Archysis will have a short boot-up before asking for the (case-sensitive) directory of the archive.
 The more information given, the better.
-It is recommended to give the parent folder and as well as the archive folder to ensure the correct archive is found.
-For example,
+It is recommended to give the parent folder and as well as the archive folder (parentDir/archiveDir) to ensure the correct archive is found.
+For example, if the archive folder is called 'Archive' and this folder is in the Documents folder, then an ideal input to Archysis would be:

-> parentDir/archiveDir
+> Documents/Archive

-The full path name need not be given.
+and then Archysis will find the folder called 'Archive' in the Documents folder, showing that the full path does not need to be given in this case.
+However, beware that if there are multiple folders of the same name and/or in the same location, your desired archive may not be found, and so further specification up the directory tree should be given.

+NB: Neither the Python file, nor the executable needs to be put in the top-level of the archive in order to run it.
+These files can be put anywhere on the hard drive.
+The archive folder will be found from the above input!

 ### Files in the archive